 Your task is to govern a colony of dwarf as they settle into a mountain which they’ll eventually turn in a new version of Moria…with probably the same fate.
 The game is open-ended, so the challenge isn’t winning, the challenge is lasting a long time before the simulation kills you with something you didn’t even know could happen.
-It’s incredibly complex and satisfying, but hard to get the hang of.
+It’s incredibly complex and satisfying, but definitely belongs among the hardest video games ever..

 Dwarf Fortress is free to play game